WPVD: As a Spanish-language public radio station

-On October 8, 2011, RIPR dropped its English-language public radio programming from the 1290 AM signal and brokered its airtime to Latino Public Radio.
+On October 8, 2011, RIPR dropped its English-language public radio programming from the 1290 AM signal and brokered its airtime to Latino Public Radio (LPR).
 The move also made LPR eligible for Corporation for Public Broadcasting funding.

 LPR's programming had previously been heard part-time on The Wheeler School's WELH (88.1 FM); that station replaced WRNI as flagship of the Rhode Island Public Radio network, which as of 2018 also included WNPN (89.3 FM) in Newport, WNPE (102.7) in Narragansett Pier, and WCVY (91.5 FM) in Coventry.

 With the end of LPR's five-year lease approaching in October 2016, RIPR elected to sell WRNI and, as part of the lease, gave LPR right of first refusal.
 RIPR entered into an agreement to sell the station to LPR for $400,000 on August 11, 2017, with LPR being required to change the station's call letters; LPR requested the call sign WRPA.
 On February 15, 2018, a notice of non-consummation was filed and the sale to LPR nullified, however the FCC granted the call letter change to WRPA on February 28.
 On March 23, it was announced Latino Public Radio had requested termination of the lease, effective March 31, 2018.

 Post-Latino Public Radio

 At 12:04 a.m., April 1, 2018, WRPA shut down and Latino Public Radio programming ended.
 At 9:30 a.m. on April 10, 2018, WRPA resumed broadcasting using a simulcast of WNPN.
-The license remains owned by Rhode Island Public Radio.
+The license was still owned by Rhode Island Public Radio.

-After WNET purchased WPPB (88.3 FM) in Southampton, New York, in March 2020 and renamed it WLIW-FM, Rhode Island Public Radio applied for the WPPB call letters on July 10, 2020; WRPA was associated with Latino Public Radio and they were no longer affiliated with the 1290 AM signal, and "WPPB" could represent "Providence Public Broadcasting".
-However, after WPVD (1450 AM) was purchased by DiPonti Communications in September 2020 and became WWRI, the WPVD call sign became available.
-With "WPVD" having greater relevance to "Providence", WPPB was changed to WPVD on November 11, 2020.
+After WNET purchased WPPB in Southampton, New York, in March 2020 and renamed it WLIW-FM, Rhode Island Public Radio applied for the callsign WPPB on July 10, 2020.
+However, after WPVD (1450 AM) was purchased by DiPonti Communications in September 2020 and became WWRI, the call sign WPVD became available.
+With "WPVD" having greater relevance to "Providence", WPPB changed to WPVD on November 11, 2020.

-Current Facilities
+Current facilities

-WPVD has a construction permit to reduce its power to 400 watts daytime and 16 watts nighttime from one of its towers.
-Also changing is the station’s license class, from B to D. According to radio writer Scott Fybush, this change has taken place.
+In late 2021, WPVD sought and received a construction permit to reduce its power to 400 watts daytime, and 16 watts nighttime, using only one tower from the original four-tower array.
+In the process, this also would change the license from a Class B station to Class D. The license to cover was granted September 19, 2022, after the three unused towers were demolished.